The Beginner's Guide: Development

 The Beginner's Guide was created by Davey Wreden (left), with music by Ryan Roth (center) and Halina Heron.

-The Beginner's Guide was developed on the Source engine, which itself serves as part of Wreden's commentary within the game on the nature of level design limited by the Source engine.
-Wreden has stated that he does not plan to give media interviews about the game and is letting the game speak for itself.
+The Beginner's Guide was developed on the Source engine, which itself serves as part of Wreden's commentary within it on the nature of level design limited by the Source engine.
+Wreden has stated that he does not plan to give media interviews about The Beginner's Guide and is letting it speak for itself.

 The Beginner's Guide was announced by Wreden two days before its official release on October 1, 2015.
-The game was developed by Wreden himself; his co-creator for The Stanley Parable, William Pugh, had been engaged in creating a new studio, Crows Crows Crows, and working on projects with Justin Roiland, the co-creator of Rick and Morty, with one title being a similar exploration game, Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist.
+It was developed by Wreden himself; his co-creator for The Stanley Parable, William Pugh, had been engaged in creating a new studio, Crows Crows Crows, and working on projects with Justin Roiland, the co-creator of Rick and Morty.

 Reception

 The Beginner's Guide received "generally favorable" reviews, according to review aggregator website Metacritic.
-Jeffrey Matulef of Eurogamer considered The Beginner's Guide to be one of the site's "Essential" titles, calling the game a novel approach to providing story without relying on non-player characters or collectible diaries, and also an insight into Wreden's own psyche.
-Stephanie Bendixsen and Steven O'Donnell of Good Game both gave the game five stars, O'Donnell calling it "gut-wrenchingly emotional" and Bendixsen commenting that the game "honestly made me experience the whole creative process in a completely different way."
+Jeffrey Matulef of Eurogamer considered The Beginner's Guide to be one of the site's "Essential" titles, calling it a novel approach to providing story without relying on non-player characters or collectible diaries, and also an insight into Wreden's own psyche.
+Stephanie Bendixsen and Steven O'Donnell of Good Game both gave it five stars, O'Donnell calling it "gut-wrenchingly emotional" and Bendixsen commenting that "honestly made me experience the whole creative process in a completely different way."

-Edmond Tran of GameSpot, giving the game an 8 of 10 rating, identifies that the game asks philosophical questions on the nature of the role between game developers and players, and how to understand some elements of video game design.
-Pastes Cameron Kunzelman compared Wreden's self-insertion as the narrator to that of Alfred Hitchcock, and suggested that Wreden's Janus-like duality between being the game's narrator as well as the game's developer poses many questions for the player to think about regarding the nature of video game development.
-Jeff Marchiafava for Game Informer, rating the game 8 out of 10, stated that Wreden's approach to the game created a thought-provoking experience, "tackling serious human issues and emotions in a wholly unique way."
+Edmond Tran of GameSpot, rating the game 8 out of 10, wrote that it asks philosophical questions on the nature of the role between game developers and players, and how to understand some elements of video game design.
+Pastes Cameron Kunzelman compared Wreden's self-insertion as the narrator to that of Alfred Hitchcock, and suggested that Wreden's Janus-like duality between narrator and developer poses many questions for the player to think about regarding the nature of video game development.
+Jeff Marchiafava for Game Informer, rating it an 8 out of 10, stated that Wreden's approach to The Beginner's Guide created a thought-provoking experience, "tackling serious human issues and emotions in a wholly unique way."